Noureldin-Islam-2006/Stem-Cells-Differentiation-Project/README.md

 | **Adams-Bashforth** | Explicit | Multi-step | 2-step method bootstrapped with RK4 |
 | **Heun's Method** | Explicit | 2nd | Predictor-corrector (improved Euler) |

 Each method has its own tab with configurable step size and automatic overlay of the SciPy reference solution.
+The **LSODA (Schiesser)** tab additionally provides the book's 4-panel derivative plot (G, P, dG/dt, dP/dt) and a numerical output table matching the original R console output.

 ### 2. Phase Plane & Steady States
 - **Nullcline visualization** — curves where dG/dt = 0 and dP/dt = 0